James Buchanan: Bleeding Kansas and constitutional dispute

 The Kansas–Nebraska Act of 1854 created the Kansas Territory and allowed the settlers there to decide whether to allow slavery.
-This resulted in violence between "Free-Soil" (antislavery) and pro-slavery settlers, which developed into the "Bleeding Kansas" period.
+This resulted in violence between "Free-Soil" (antislavery) and pro-slavery settlers, which developed into the Bleeding Kansas period.
 The antislavery settlers, with the help of Northern abolitionists, organized their own territorial government in Topeka.
-The more numerous proslavery settlers, many from the neighboring slave state Missouri, established a government in Lecompton, giving the Territory two different governments for a time, with two distinct constitutions, each claiming legitimacy.
+The more numerous pro-slavery settlers, many from the neighboring slave state Missouri, established a government in Lecompton, giving the Territory two different governments for a time, with two distinct constitutions, each claiming legitimacy.
 The admission of Kansas as a state required a constitution be submitted to Congress with the approval of a majority of its residents.
 Under President Pierce, a series of violent confrontations escalated over who had the right to vote in Kansas.
 The situation drew national attention, and some in Georgia and Mississippi advocated secession should Kansas be admitted as a free state.
 Buchanan chose to endorse the pro-slavery Lecompton government.

 Buchanan appointed Robert J. Walker to replace John W. Geary as Territorial Governor, and there ensued conflicting referendums from Topeka and Lecompton, where election fraud occurred.
 In October 1857, the Lecompton government framed the pro-slavery Lecompton Constitution that agreed to a referendum limited solely to the slavery question.
 However, the vote against slavery, as provided by the Lecompton Convention, would still permit existing slaves, and all their issue, to be enslaved, so there was no referendum that permitted the majority anti-slavery residents to prohibit slavery in Kansas.
 As a result, anti-slavery residents boycotted the referendum since it did not provide a meaningful choice.